A Yogic Approach to Coronavirus and Immune System Health: Covid-19

 Eat more green vegetables, berries and green juices, apples, pears.

 Move towards a more vegetarian diet; however good quality chicken stock can be supportive.

 Cut out: sugar (it’s terrible for your immune system); pre prepared foods (ready meals, crisps, biscuits, cakes etc etc); smoked and cured foods (ham, bacon etc); alcohol (a little is ok if you tolerate it well); trans fats and processed cooking oils.

 Enjoy fresh air, nature, walking, hugs and fun.

 Use herbs to support, see this page for herbal remedies for colds and flu.

 Build Your Immunity For Life

-Having to think more about our immunity and how our own health can impact on others has the potential to help us to create some positive changes in our lives.
+Having to think more about our immune system health and how our own health can impact on others has the potential to help us to create some positive changes in our lives.
 Let’s see this time as an experiment in becoming healthier, happier, more conscious and considerate of others.
 Our interconnectedness has many benefits, especially if we value, respect and take care of ourselves and others.